 The school profile is created by a student’s school.
 It usually includes information about the types of classes offered (AP, IB, etc), GPA distribution and/or ranking, graduation rates, and other notable facts about the school.
 Each profile is different, but they all give our admissions team more information about students’ academic performance in the context of their high school.

-Attesting to your intellectual strengths and commitment to personal and academic growth.
-One letter must be from your school principal or guidance counselor and must include an approval of the courses you have selected for study.
-The second letter must be from a teacher.
+The letters of recommendation should attest to your intellectual strengths and commitment to personal and academic growth.
+One letter must be from your school guidance counselor, college counselor,or principal and must include an approval of the courses you have selected for study.
+The second letter must come from a teacher who has taught you in a core academic subject.

 You should inform your recommenders that they should expect to be contacted by a third party verification provider, Re Vera Services, who will reach out to them via email to confirm that they supplied the recommendation.
 Applicants should encourage their recommenders to respond promptly to Re Vera’s outreach.